Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Cost of recharge: If your usage varies, it makes sense to use the flexibility of a prepaid plan by altering your monthly recharge amount, which you can typically do without penalty.
 However, you need to be aware of the minimum recharge amount required to maintain your phone service.

-- Network coverage: While there are many prepaid providers, they’re all using one of just three networks, run by Spark, Vodafone and 2degrees.
+- Network coverage: While there are many prepaid providers, they all use one of just three networks, run by Spark, Vodafone and 2degrees.
 Not all providers have access to those carrier’s 4G networks, or the full network map.
-While network coverage maps are largely indicative rather than entirely accurate, they’re a good gauge of overall coverage that can help you decide which provider to choose.
+While network coverage maps are largely indicative rather than entirely accurate, they’re a good gauge of overall coverage and can help you decide which provider to choose.

 - International coverage: If you regularly make overseas calls, or travel a lot, it’s worth reading the fine print on any prepaid plan.
-Some providers specifically target international callers with attractive rates to call overseas or even included calling minutes to popular destinations.
-However, if you head overseas, it’s a different story; many prepaid SIMs don’t offer any roaming functions for use overseas.
+Some providers specifically target international callers, with attractive rates to call overseas or even include calling minutes to popular destinations.
+However, if you head overseas, it’s a different story; many prepaid SIMs don’t offer any roaming functions for use abroad.
 Even if they do, the rates for prepaid roaming are generally high, so choose carefully.

 It’s easy to eat up your data with apps like Spotify, Instagram and Netflix, but there are ways to use less data on your smartphone.